numyalai/nginx-sut-benchmark/README.md

 - **Throughput**: The number of requests processed by the SUT per unit of time.

-## Features

-- Feature 1
-- Feature 2
-- Feature 3

 ## Installation

-To run this project locally, follow these steps:
+To run this project experiment, follow these steps:

 1. Clone the repository: